• Skip to main content

 Short answer, Yes!

 Even during my low-carb eating days, I do include oats, it never hurt.
 The key is moderation and the secret would be to know how much is too much or just right, which only your stomach can tell and maybe your dietitian.
-For my bowl of oats, I stick to ⅓ or ½ cups of rolled oats but never more than that.
+For my bowl of oats, I stick to ⅓ or ½ cup of rolled oats but never more than that.
 It may look too little to satisfy your hunger but once you load it up with other ingredients that are fat-rich, you will feel satiated.

-How to make Pumpkin Butter Oatmeal?
+How to make Pumpkin pie Oatmeal?

 1. Boil and cook oats with water